What Is Continuous Integration Software and How Does It Work?

 Higher developer productivity with automation

 CI automates repetitive development tasks such as builds, testing, and deployment.
-It empowers developers to focus their efforts on crafting and refining their code, leading to higher quality and innovation.
+It gives developers to focus their efforts on crafting and refining their code, leading to higher quality and innovation.
 Eliminating manual testing saves developers time and minimizes the possibility of human errors.
 Changes are verified rapidly through automated processes, increasing development speed.
 Teams can invest more in innovation rather than debugging problems.

 Stable builds through early regression checks